RubenDillon/tanzu/tap7/readme.md

 	     Connect to the PostgreSQL

-		psql -U postgres -p 5432 -h postgresql.solateam.be where postgresql.solateam.be is the DNS record generated por the postgreSQL docker running on a VM
+		psql -U postgres -p 5432 -h pgs.latamteam.name where pgs.latamteam.name is the DNS record generated por the postgreSQL docker running on a VM

 	6. Then apply to the TAP configuration on TMC the content of the following under tap-gui
     backend:
       database:
         client: pg
         connection:
-          host: p3.solateam.be
+          host: pgs.latamteam.name
           password: secreto
           port: 5432
           ssl: